aws-samples/serverless-samples/apigw-private-custom-domain-name/README.md

 ```

 This will create a CloudFormation stack named either `pcdn-nlb` or `pcdn-alb` depending on which you chose.
 This will create the load balancer, the listener, and the target group pointing to your VPC endpoint.
 To get the IP addresses of your VPC endpoint, you can run `nslookup` or `dig` against your VPC endpoint FQDN, e.g. `dig +short vpce-0123-abcde.execute-api.us-east-1.vpce.amazonaws.com`.
 Capture the output of the stack and update the following parameters in `environment.sh`.
 Note you only need to update the one that you created.

+Note that the subnet ids do not necessarily need to be the ones that contain the VPC endpoint addresses but minimally do need to be routable.
+That said, they should at least be in the same availability zone to avoid cross-AZ charges.
+Note that you need to provide a minimum of two subnets for defining a load balancer.
+Note that when specifying a comma-delimited list, do not include spaces after the comma.

 ```bash
 O_DNS_NAME_NLB=your_nlb_fqdn